 SCADA System (Supervisory Control and Data Acquisition): What is SCADA?

-This article will give you insights about both the technical and the business aspects of SCADA systems.
-The latter often overlooked, which means companies are loosing opportunities and thereby money.
+This article will give you insights into both the technical and the business aspects of SCADA systems.

 - What is a SCADA system?